jrydval/SnapCopyByDatetime/README.md

 SnapCopyByDatetime
 ==================

-Copy files from a camera upload directory to directories organized by creation date
+The script copies files from a camera upload directory to directories organized by creation date

 I am using the script together with Fujifilm PCAutoSave utility to copy the snaps from PCAutoSave upload directory to a directory tree organized by snaps creation date.